 This department also provides support for the Public Safety Department and the Photo Radar Program and represents the City of Scottsdale in all court proceedings required to prosecute offenders and to support the mission and goals of the City Council.

-Felony cases occuring within the City of Scottsdale are prosecuted by the Maricopa County Attorney's Office.
+Felony cases occurring within the City of Scottsdale are prosecuted by the Maricopa County Attorney's Office.